SlickRick1987/AdultDVDEmpire.bundle/README.md

 Usage

 The agent automatically triggers searches and updates metadata when movies are added to your Plex library.
-However, the behavior can be adjusted by adding specific tags to movie titles:
+The agent expects movies to be named in proper Plex movie format i.e. Title (Year).ext.
+The agent behavior can be adjusted by adding specific tags to movie titles:

     {ade-1234567}: Directly queries Adult DVD Empire using a specific ID provided in the tag.
     {tmdb-123456} and {imdb-tt1234567}: These tags prevent the agent from performing any searches or updates, allowing manual matching or deferment to other agents specifically designed for TMDB or IMDB, respectively.
 This is useful for titles where more accurate or specific metadata is needed that the primary agent may not handle well.